 Recognized organizations can obtain funds in three primary ways: Fundraising; Appropriations Board; and Dues.
 Additionally, the Student Life Council has allocated funds to support travel.
 Details on each of these funding options are listed below.

 You must complete a Fundraising Planning Form and receive written approval before conducting any fundraising activity.
 Funds must be deposited into the club account within 48 hours of receipt.
 Clubs that do not deposit funds in this timely manner risk being placed on inactive status.
-Contact the Student Involvement and Leadership Office for in-depth information on fundraising.
+Contact the Student Engagement for in-depth information on fundraising.

-Funding may be available to your club through the ASPLU Appropriations Board.
+Funding may be available to your club through the SAB Appropriations Board.
 Your club must be registered and in good standing with the university.
-Contact ASPLU for further information and the petition process.
+Contact SAB for further information and the petition process.

 Student Life Council Funding Request